CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ### Music Installer
 Install music for playback on the [PSBBN Music Channel](#music-channel).
 To use the Music Installer, you must be running **PSBBN Definitive Project version 3.00 or later**.
 If you have previously upgraded from a lower version, you must [Initialise the Music Partition](#initialise-music-partition) first.

 Supported formats are `.mp3`, `.m4a`, `.flac` and `.ogg`.
 Each file’s metadata must include the album title and track number.
-Place your music files in the default `music` folder, or choose a custom location using [Set Media Location](#set-media-location) and place the files its `music` subfolder.
+Place your music files in the default `music` folder, or choose a custom location using [Set Media Location](#set-media-location) and place the files in the `music` subfolder.

 ### Set Media Location
 Set a custom location for your `media` folder.
 Music should be placed in a `music` subfolder.